TavonnS/tech-blog/README.md

 ## Description

-This is a blog built using a Model-View-Controller structure.
-Its based on Sequelize, Express, Handlebars
+This is a blogging site coded using a Model-View-Controller structure, featuring handlebars and sequelize.
+Users can log in to read and write posts and comments.

 ## Link